 Lake Tahoe averages about 275 days of sunshine each year, which is why so many of us love living here.
 However, we’ve also experienced our fair share of punishing storms.

-When tackling the hike around Freel Peak, Jobs Sister, and Jobs Peak, never assume things are going to magically work themselves out when shit goes sideways.
+When hiking around Freel Peak, Jobs Sister, and Jobs Peak, never assume things are going to magically work themselves out when life goes sideways.

 Respect the mountains by having contingency plans.

 To me that means carrying a topographic map of the area and identifying evacuation routes.
-I keep a close eye on the weather throughout the day and wear adequate protection against the sun, wind, and rain.
-In addition to carrying enough food and water for the trip, I take enough to last me just beyond the allotted time to complete the route.
+I keep a close eye on the weather throughout the day.
+I also wear adequate protection against the sun, wind, and rain.
+In addition to carrying enough food and water for the trip, I carry enough to last me just beyond the allotted time to complete the route.
 I also continually monitor my hiking pace, as well as my mental and physical states.

 The five mile stretch above 10,000 feet is my favorite part of this route.
-However, it’s also arguably the most dangerous section because once you begin your ascent of Freel Peak there just aren’t that many places to go in case of emergency.
+However, it’s also arguably the most dangerous section.
+This is because once you begin your ascent of Freel Peak there aren’t many places to go in case of emergency.

 Fortunately, because there are endless panoramic views along this route, you can navigate by line-of-sight.
 You can spot bad weather from miles away.